Report Urges Tripling of Global Renewable Installations and Expanding Solar Capacity to Combat Climate Change

 Importantly, the solar sector benefits from falling levelized costs of electricity (LCOE), which have decreased more significantly than in other renewable energy forms.
 Solar LCOE has reduced from being 710% higher than the lowest-cost fossil fuel in 2010 to being 29% lower than the lowest-cost fossil fuel in 2022.
 This substantial decrease positions solar power as a promising investment opportunity.
 Consultancy firm DNV expects solar LCOE to decline by 48.8% by 2050, further increasing the appeal of investing in the solar sector.

 The report also underscores the importance of financial support for renewable projects to incentivize companies to scale up investments in solar power.
-Initiatives such as the Bonds Initiative and programs like the Just Energy Transition Partnerships are highlighted as critical in encouraging sustained investment in the solar sector.
+Initiatives such as the Climate Bonds Initiative and programs like the Just Energy Transition Partnerships are highlighted as critical in encouraging sustained investment in the solar sector.

 Notably, the solar sector relies heavily on private investment, with 83% of investments in solar PV coming from private financing in 2020, as per an IRENA report from June.
 To attract continued private investment, solar projects must offer compelling financial prospects.